ahmadajmi/learning-javascript/chapter2.md

 last_name
 ```

-So this helps you ditinguish between functions and other identifiers.
+So this helps you distinguish between functions and other identifiers.

 If you have such a constant variable (JS have no constants), you can adopt a convention by using all-caps for naming variables.